Drug Enforcement Administration: Special agents

 As of 2017, there were 4,650 special agents employed by the Drug Enforcement Administration.
 DEA agents' starting salary is $49,746–$55,483.
 After four years, the salary rises to above $92,592.
+This figure doesn't include Cost of living allowance (COLA) or LEAP which rated at 25% of base pay including COLA.
+Special Agents at the 13 step 5 level in high cost of living areas of the United States make near the federal pay cap of $191,000.

 After receiving a conditional offer of employment, recruits must then complete an 18-week rigorous training which includes lessons in firearms proficiency (including basic marksmanship), weapons safety, tactical shooting, and deadly-force decision training.
 To graduate, students must maintain an academic average of 80 percent on academic examinations, pass the firearms qualification test, successfully demonstrate leadership and sound decision-making in practical scenarios, and pass rigorous physical-task tests.
 Upon graduation, recruits earn the title of DEA Special Agent.

-The DEA excludes from consideration job applicants who have a history of any use of narcotics or illicit drugs.
-Investigation usually includes a polygraph test for special-agent, diversion-investigator, and intelligence research specialist positions.
+Because the DEA is responsible for enforcing the Controlled Substances Act, it excludes from consideration job applicants who use or have a recent history of using narcotics or illicit drugs.
+As of June 27, 2024, DEA applicants cannot have used cannabis or marijuana within three years of submitting their application and cannot have used any other narcotic substance within seven years of applying, although allowances are made for the use of marijuana prior to an applicant's 18th birthday.
+Background investigations usually include a polygraph test for special-agent, diversion-investigator, and intelligence research specialist positions.

-The DEA's relatively firm stance on this issue contrasts with that of the Federal Bureau of Investigation, which in 2005 considered relaxing its hiring policy relevant to individual drug-use history.
+The DEA's relatively firm stance on personal drug use contrasts with those of the Central Intelligence Agency and the Federal Bureau of Investigation, which in 2023 considered further relaxing their eligibility guidelines so as to combat dwindling recruitment rates.

 Aviation Division

-The DEA Aviation Division or Office of Aviation Operations (OA) (formerly Aviation Section) is an airborne division based in Fort Worth Alliance Airport, Texas.
+The DEA Aviation Division or Office of Aviation Operations (OA) (formerly Aviation Section) is an airborne division based in Perot Field Fort Worth Alliance Airport, Texas.
 The current OA fleet consists of 106 aircraft and 124 DEA pilots.

 The DEA shares a communications system with the Department of Defense for communication with state and regional enforcement independent of the Department of Justice and police information systems and is coordinated by an information command center called the El Paso Intelligence Center (EPIC) near El Paso, Texas.